Aspirational Goal 3

 Priority 6: FCPS will promote clear communication and transparency in allocation of resources.

-After earning the Association of School Business (ASBO) Pathway to the Meritorious Budget Award (MBA) in 2020, FCPS was successful in earning the MBA for the fiscal year 2021 budget year.
+After earning the Association of School Business (ASBO) Pathway to the Meritorious Budget Award (MBA) in 2020, FCPS was successful in earning the MBA for the fiscal years 2021 and 2022 budget years.
 The ASBO MBA is annual award earned by school districts based on their commitment to sound fiscal management and budgetary policies.
 Thus, the award promotes and recognizes the best budget presentation practices in school districts for accurate, transparent, and clearly communicated budgets.

 To earn the award, school districts submit their application and budget documents to a panel of school financial professionals who review them for success in demonstrating they have met the necessary and rigorous award criteria/requirements.
 The process also provides feedback that districts can use to improve their budget documents.
 Additional information on the MBA award can be found here: Meritorious Budget Award & Pathway to the MBA.